sdboyer/gogl/README.md

 ## Principles

-Graph systems are often big, complicated affairs. gogl tries to be not that.
-These are the operant principles:
+Graph systems are often big, complicated affairs.
+Some of it comes with the territory - graphs are not a simple datastructure.
+But gogl tries to be not that, mostly by focusing on getting the basics right.
+These are gogl's operant principles:

 1. Simplicity: fully and correctly modeling graph theoretic concepts in idiomatic Go.
 1. Performance: be as fast as design constraints and known-best algorithms allow.